pinecone-io/pinecone-ts-client/guides/upgrading/v9-migration.md

-Matching is case-sensitive, so `x-pinecone-api-version` is sent alongside the SDK's header rather than replacing it. `Api-Key`, `User-Agent`, and the Admin client's `Authorization` follow the same last-write-wins rule. `Content-Type` does not: the request body is already encoded by the time `additionalHeaders` are applied, so overriding it would only mislabel the body.
+Matching is case-sensitive, so `x-pinecone-api-version` is sent alongside the SDK's header rather than replacing it. `Api-Key`, `User-Agent`, and the Admin client's `Authorization` follow the same last-write-wins rule. `Content-Type` is protected regardless of header casing: the request body is already encoded by the time `additionalHeaders` are applied, so overriding it would only mislabel the body.